oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/3-demo-data.md

 ### Prerequisites

-- Created an Autonomous Data Warehouse instance
+- Created an Autonomous AI Lakehouse instance
 - Created a new QTEAM user with appropriate roles

 ## Task 1: Access the SQL worksheet